hildjj/source-map-architecture/README.md

 upstream Chromium owners to see if they care as well.
 Note: this code is currently BSD-licensed to the Mozilla Foundation.

+## Testing

+Consider how to test each of the modules without having all of the modules have devDependencies on each other, or making those dependencies not terribly confusing.

 ## Other changes

 - ES2021 as syntax baseline
 - Move to esm modules?
 Will make any WASM more straightforward with top-level await.
+- Might be "easiest" to have monorepo for all of the projects?
 - `master` -> `main`

 ## Notes